IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 Hit reload and try again -- it should work now!
 Finally, let's tell FL Studio that it's safe to ignore the event, since we have handled it.
 To do this, you can set [`event.handled = True`][fl_classes.FlMidiMsg.handled].
-Let's also add a comment to remind us that this code is for the play button, so that we can remember what it is for if we come back to this code in the distant future.
+Let's also add a comment to remind us that this code is for the play button, so that we know what it is for if we come back to this code in the future.

 ```py  linenums="14"
 def OnMidiIn(event):